 Some Asian Grass Frogs were mating in a temporary puddle in full view of everyone on the street

-On the street were also Common Indian Toads
+Also on the street were Common Indian Toads

 and Asian Painted Frogs.
-I found this one by finding the source of some extremely loud calls.
+I found this one by searching out the source of some extremely loud calls.
 These frogs sound like a bull.

-I like this shot of a different one – it was in a tree on the main road with no obvious habitat nearby.
+I like this view of a different one – it was in a tree on the main road with no obvious habitat nearby.

 Near a larger pond were these Darkside Narrowmouth Frogs.
 They were the first ones I’d found in Bangkok.